 Life-Span: 11-2 years.

-Another great selling point for this dog, because this dog can be whatever size you prefer.
+This is another great selling point for this dog because this dog can be whatever size you prefer.

 Origins of the Peruvian Inca Orchid

-The Peruvian Inca Orchid are a rare breed who originated in South America somewhere between 300 BC and 700 AD.
+The Peruvian Inca Orchid is a rare breed originating in South America between 300 BC and 700 AD.
 It was first seen in Moche pottery in 750 AD.
-The breed was also seen in Chimu, Chancay, and Inchan pottery as well.
+The species was also seen in Chimu, Chancay, and Inchan pottery.

 Early on…

-- The Chimu thought the Peruvian Inca Orchids had good fortune and used them and their warmth to treat arthritis and respiratory conditions
+• The Chimu thought the Peruvian Inca Orchids had a good fortune and used them and their warmth to treat arthritis and respiratory conditions

 Now originally…